 Famed for its food, Dwarika's uses local cooking techniques to produce cuisine of highly original quality and taste.
 Do absolutely try Krishnarpan, with its superb Nepali tasting menus.
 There is also a superb Japanese restaurant, Makos and an all day dining restaurant, Toran, which opens out into the central courtyard.
 For those who want to be rewarded after a trek in the mountains, then head to the Fusion Bar which overlooks the swimming pool and can offer a range of drinks.
 Much of the food served in the restaurants comes the owners organic farm.

 The hotel has a glorious swimming pool designed to reflect the grandeur of the 12th century Malla Dynasty baths, and is located in the central courtyard.
-Dwarika's also has a superb spa - perfect to iron out those trekking aches and pains!
+Dwarika's also has a small but superb spa - perfect to iron out those trekking aches and pains!

 It goes without saying that you will be heavily rewarded in choosing Dwarikas's - we think it is one the best city hotels to be found anywhere in the world and when you arrive you will just be smiling at how amazing the story behind the hotel is, and how this little haven away from the hubbub of Kathmandu is so truly very magical.

 Dwarikas has a choice of wonderful rooms and suites for you to stay in.
 Heritage Deluxe Rooms, Heritage Executive Suite, Heritage Junior Suite and the Royal Suite.
 The rooms and suites have beautiful custom-made furniture and organically produced linen.
 The Royal Suite has formal and informal meeting spaces, a private lounge, a gorgeous bedroom and a luxurious bathroom.